-WASHINGTON – Today, Rep. Karen Bass issued the following statement condemning the release of the President’s proposed budget to Congress.
+WASHINGTON – Today, Rep. Karen Bass (D-Calif.) issued the following statement after the Trump administration announced it would rescind the Deferred Action for Childhood Arrivals (DACA) initiative.